Benzoyl Peroxide vs. Salicylic Acid: What's The Difference & Which Should You Use?

 - Pros: BHAs like salicylic acid are great for reducing blackheads, whiteheads, and milia (aka comedonal acne).
 Plus, they typically do so in a nonirritating way: "BHAs also have anti-inflammatory, skin-calming properties, so they are gentle enough even for sensitive skin prone to redness and/or rosacea," notes board-certified dermatologist Hadley King, M.D.
 Another added benefit?
 Rodney mentions salicylic acid can help prevent post-inflammatory hyperpigmentation, especially for those with darker skin tones.

-- Cons: While salicylic acid is great for unclogging pores, it won't necessarily help with inflammatory acne or pustules.
-It doesn't have antibacterial properties, like its benzoyl peroxide counterpart, so it won't necessarily shrink down those angry, inflamed pimples.
+- Cons: While salicylic acid is great for unclogging pores, it won't necessarily help with deep, severe pustules.

 How to decide which you should use.